Posts

 Image

 A few weeks ago, I was invited to speak at a College in Kerala.
 I couldn't make it, but this post has its roots in what I had planned to speak then.
-When I first encountered the motto of Sacred Heart College, Thevara— Cor Rectum Inquirit Scientiam —it made me think, and it made me smile.
+When I first encountered the motto of Sacred Heart College, Thevara - Cor Rectum Inquirit Scientiam - it made me think, and it made me smile.
 Simple.
 Truthful.
-It suggests that a right heart—not a clever mind—seeks knowledge.
+It suggests that a right heart, not a clever mind - seeks knowledge.
 Not data.
 Not degrees.
 But wisdom.
 In a world that often prizes performance over presence, this can feel like a quiet rebellion.
 So let’s pause and ask: What does it mean to have a right heart?
 And what kind of knowledge does it seek?
-This post is an invitation to explore those questions—gently, honestly, together.
+This post is an invitation to explore those questions - gently, honestly, together.
 Part I: The Inner World 1.
 What Was Written Into You?
 Before we mastered exams, we learned how to earn love.
 Before we could spell “career,” we felt the sting of comparison.
-Childhood doesn’t just fade—it leaves samskāras - subtle impressions on our minds that shape how we see and ...
+Childhood doesn’t just fade - it leaves samskāras - subtle impressions on our minds that ...

 The Flame Bearers